Dating A Musician? Here’s 7 Things You Need To Know

 Thankfully, I have lots of skills I’ve been able to lean on to generate cash flow.
 I’ve done everything from marketing consultations to offering my musicianship for hire.
 I’ve also produced records, played sets at bars, gave guitar lessons.

-This is what it cost to produce my debut EP, “Fade Away”
+This is what it costs to produce an independent music project.

 This selfless mindset is one that most artists never think with, but often leads to more reward in the long-run because it allows you to nurture and build relationships in a genuine and organic fashion.